Social Media Marketing

 What is the right number of hashtags per platform?

 Hashtag quantity is not a case of more being better.
-Platform algorithms penalize overuse, and the penalties are measurable.
+Platform algorithms penalise overuse, and the penalties are measurable.
 Using more than 5 hashtags can cause up to a 40% decline in engagement on some platforms.
 That is not a minor dip.
 It is a signal that the platform is actively suppressing your post.

 Each major platform has its own optimal range, and treating them all the same is a costly error.

-YouTube: Keep hashtags to 15 or fewer across your title and description combined.
+5. YouTube: Keep hashtags to 15 or fewer across your title and description combined.
 Exceeding 15 hashtags on YouTube causes the platform to ignore all hashtags on that video entirely.
 This binary penalty results in zero hashtag-attributed views.

 Pro Tip: Build a platform-specific hashtag template for each content type you produce.
 A template for a LinkedIn thought leadership post will look completely different from one for an Instagram product shot.
-Standardizing this saves time and prevents costly over-tagging.
+Standardising this saves time and prevents costly over-tagging.

 How to build a hashtag mix that broadens reach without losing relevance